How to Apply

 Following are the required components of the application:

-• A statement of purpose (1,000 words maximum.)
+• Personal statement (1,000 words maximum.)
 In this statement, all Ph.D. applications within the Graduate Division of Arts & Sciences should address the following prompt:

 • Please describe how your background and academic experiences have influenced your decision to pursue a graduate degree and led you to apply to Penn.
 Your essay should detail your specific research interests and intellectual goals within your chosen field.
 Please provide information about your educational trajectory, intellectual curiosity and academic ambitions.
 If you have overcome adversity and/or experienced limited access to resources or opportunities in your field of study, please feel free to share how that has affected the course of your education.
 We are interested in your lived experiences and how your particular perspective might contribute to the inclusive and dynamic learning community that Penn values and strives to create.